Weeping Willows

 Nighttime Lighting: Install outdoor lighting to showcase the weeping willow’s silhouette at night.
 This can create a magical and ethereal atmosphere in your garden.

-Underplanting: Consider adding a layer of low-maintenance ground cover plants or ornamental grasses beneath the weeping willow to enhance the visual appeal of its surroundings.
-Care and Maintenance Maintaining the health and beauty of your weeping willow requires some care and attention.
+Underplanting: To enhance the visual appeal of the weeping willow, consider adding a layer of low-maintenance ground cover plants or ornamental grasses beneath it.
+Care and Maintenance: Maintaining the health and beauty of your weeping willow requires some care and attention.

 Watering: While weeping willows tolerate wet soil, they still need regular watering, especially during dry spells.
 Ensure the soil around the tree remains consistently moist.